graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification.md

 *R5: The GUI shall allow the user to move between actions.

-## Non- Functional Requirements
+## Non-Functional Requirements

 # GUI

 *R1: The GUI shall use legible fonts.

-*R2: The GUI shall use colors non-harsh colors.
+*R2: The GUI shall use non-harsh colors.

 *R3: The GUI shall be easy to navigate.

-*R4: The GUI shall use icons to clearly indicate the purpose of buttons.
+*R4: The speed of the GUI is efficient.

 *R5: The GUI shall have a neat format that is organized.